influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ### Shard series

-Gauge of the number of series in the [shard](/influxdb/v2.2/reference/internals/shards/) index.
+Number of series in the [shard](/influxdb/v2.2/reference/internals/shards/) index.

 #### Example